Tesla's Berlin gigafactory will accelerate shift to electric cars

 Official Tesla communication on the project is relatively sparse, but it says that "Gigafactory Berlin-Brandenburg will be the most advanced high-volume electric vehicle production plant in the world."

 The California-based company says it will launch production with the Model Y, a fully electric, mid-size SUV.
 Once the initial expansion phase is complete, the factory is set to employ up to 12,000 people, who will produce 500,000 cars per year for the European market, according to Tesla plans.
-The company aims to invest up to 4 billion euros in the project, according to media reports.
+The company invests 5 billion euros in the project, according to media reports.

 To put these production figures into perspective: The Wolfsburg Volkswagen Factory -- the group's headquarters and "the world's largest single car manufacturing complex" with a surface area of 6.5 km2 --produced just over 700,000 cars in 2018, according to the company.
 All German carmakers combined made 428,000 electric vehicles in 2020 in the country (fully battery electric and plug-in hybrids combined), and exported 62 percent of them.